ibm-cloud-docs/vmwaresolutions/vmonic/trbl_hcx_install_fail.md

 You can correct the problem in one of the following ways:
 {: tsResolve}

-* To request that your BYOL NSX Data Center Enterprise Plus license key is updated, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+* To request that your BYOL NSX Data Center Enterprise Plus license key is updated, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 After your key is updated, you can install HCX again.
 * Select an appropriate NSX license edition.
 After that, HCX is installed without using your BYOL key.
 An activation key is generated for you and the extra charge for the HCX service is added.